Translating Classical Buddhism to Modern English

 65. “What are ten things to be ceased?
 They are the ten wrong practices: wrong view, wrong intent, wrong speech, wrong action, wrong livelihood, wrong method, wrong samādhi, wrong liberation, and wrong knowledge.

 66. “What are ten things to be realized?
-The ten teachings of the adept: right view, right intent, right speech, right action, right livelihood, right method, right samādhi, right liberation, and right knowledge.
+The ten teachings of the adept: right view, right intention, right speech, right action, right livelihood, right method, right samādhi, right liberation, and right knowledge.

 67. “Monks, this is called the teaching that increases one by one.
 Now, I’ve explained that teaching for you in this way.
 I’m the Tathāgata; I’ve provided all that I should for you.
 Having compassionately and courteously instructed you, you ought to endeavor to put it into practice.